aaronluannguyen/info201project/README.md

-# info201project
+Our Group Project for INFO 201

-Group project for INFO 201
+King County Sheriff Activity